Klamath Falls, Oregon

 Local Community Links:

-The stone station at Klamath Falls was built for the Southern Pacific Railroad and opened in 1916.
-The most recent renovations took place in 1999-2000 to make the restrooms, ticket counter and entrance compliant with the Americans with Disabilities Act, and new carpet and cabinets were installed.
+The Klamath Falls depot was built for the Southern Pacific Railroad and opened in April, 1910.
+It is composed of dark grey random ashlar walls with staggered light stone trim highlighting the windows and doors.
+A hipped roof with deep eaves supported by brackets protects passengers from inclement weather as they wait outside for the arrival of the train.
+The waiting room features handsome wood benches and white glass art deco hanging pendants.
+Renovations took place in 1999-2000 to make the restrooms, ticket counter and entryways compliant with the Americans with Disabilities Act; new carpet and cabinets were also installed.

 Klamath Falls sits at the southern end of Upper Klamath Lake in the high desert of southern Oregon, and at the beginning of the Klamath River.
 The Klamath people—Klamaths, Modocs, and Yahooskin band of Snake tribes—were settled there when Peter Skene Ogden, of the Hudson Bay Company, first met them in 1829.
 These native people are still resident around the lake area.